Overview of IONM Fellowship Program at Stanford

 SUMC is a busy tertiary referral center, with over 600 inpatient beds.
 The IONM group works closely with surgeons, anesthesiologists, interventional neuroradiologists, and other staff across multiple disciplines with the common goal of optimizing patient postoperative outcomes.

-We are now accepting applications for the 2019-2020 year.
+We are now accepting applications for the 2025-2026 year or later.
 If you are interested in applying to our Clinical Neurophysiology Intraoperative Neurophysiologic Monitoring Fellowship, we request a cover letter outlining your career goals and interest in pursuing an IONM fellowship, a minimum of three letters of recommendation, a copy of your CV, and a completed application form.
 General information about the three Clinical Neurophysiology tracks offered at Stanford (IONM, Epilepsy/EEG, and Neuromuscular/EMG) may be found in our application letter.

 2012-2013 Daniel Lai, MD